YINI-lang/YINI-spec/YINI-Specification.md

 This specification defines the YINI format with care and clarity, aiming to serve both casual users and implementers seeking a robust, reliable configuration format.
 Above all, YINI remains true to its founding goal: **make configuration effortless**.

 Nonetheless, some aspects of the format may initially raise questions, as certain design decisions were carefully weighed against competing goals.
-For instance, YINI deliberately adopts C-style approach of using `//` for line comments, however `#` style comments are also supported — as long as the `#` is followed by a space or tab.This requirement prevents clashes with hex-like values.
+For instance, YINI deliberately adopts a C-style approach of using `//` for line comments, however `#` style comments are also supported — as long as the `#` is followed by a space or tab.
+This requirement prevents clashes with hex-like values.
 Using `#` to denote hex numbers (e.g., `#FF0033`) is a deliberate design choice and compromise, intended to align with conventions found in CSS (for color codes) and similar contexts.
 For example: #FF0033 is interpreted as a hex value, whereas # FF0033 is treated as a comment.

 (See more in section 1.2.1, "The # Marker as a Comment Symbol".)

-Some parts of the YINI specification have benefited from valuable feedback and insights shared by users in the broader community, see more in 15.2, "Acknowledgments".
+Some parts of the YINI specification have benefited from valuable feedback and insights shared by users in the broader community, see Section 15.2, _Acknowledgments_ for more.

 ---